facebookresearch/ParlAI/parlai/tasks/eli5/README.md

 ### FAQ: can you provide the processed data?

 No, we are not allowed to host processed Reddit or CommonCrawl data.
-While we are aware that it would make life a little easier, making your own version of the dataset following the instructions here is pretty straightforward if you have access to a SLURM cluster. **We're also happy to work with you if your cluster works on another operating system, open an issue and we'll get on it!** Since the creation process involves downloading, filtering and tokenizing a full CommonCrawl dump however, using a single machine is impractical.
+While we are aware that it would make life a little easier, making your own version of the dataset following the instructions here is pretty straightforward if you have access to a SLURM cluster.
+If you have issues with your cluster, please visit https://github.com/facebookresearch/ELI5/.
+Since the creation process involves downloading, filtering and tokenizing a full CommonCrawl dump however, using a single machine is impractical.

 ## Overview of the data creation process